azraelzhor/azraelzhor.github.io/index.md

 layout: home
 ---

-Hi, I am Thang Le.
-A data scientist.
-A passionate ML learner.
-I created this blog to summarize what I've learned.
-Welcome to my blog <3
+Hi everyone.
+I am Thang Le, a data scientist, a passionate ML learner also.
+I create this blog to summarize what I have learned.
+Welcome to my blog <3<3<3